Photo of Christine Stansell

 Photo of Neil Harris

 Neil Harris Prof. Harris has retired and no longer directs BA theses or accepts new graduate students.
-Office: Phone: Email
+Email

 Preston & Sterling Morton Professor Emeritus of US History, Art History, and the College